 Tired of Tree Stands?!

-The most dangerous part of hunting isn’t getting shot… it’s falling from a tree and I’ll bet you know several people who have been badly injured.
+The most dangerous part of hunting isn’t getting shot… it’s falling from a tree.
+I’ll bet you know several people who have been badly injured.
 Hunting from high stands is effective, yet Mark Hicks lays out a number of down-to-earth alternatives in this two-part post on the Bowhunting World website.

 “I just don’t like heights!” laments Ohio bowhunter John Christainer.